Let's be honest. A lot of the “judgement” we pass on others is based on what they do or how much they earn.

 Like I said, judging people is not always right.
 But most of us do it all the time, anyway, because it can seem like such a natural instinct.

+If you are going to pass judgement on someone, look at how they live their lives and who they are as a person.
 Are they kind and helpful to their friends and family?
 Do they show compassion?
 Are they creative?
 Do they have interesting hobbies?

 If someone were to describe you without mentioning what you do for a living and how much you make, decide what you'd want them to say.
 Start viewing others based on those standards.